Avoiding hype and binary AI mindsets

 Generative AI isn’t going to change everything, but it will change an awful lot.
 Break free from the binary and embrace a balanced approach to AI’s potential

 AI is as transformative as it is disruptive.

-You’d be forgiven AI is the second coming right now with the slew of smart cookies waxing lyrical about the potential dangers of AI, or more specifically, generative AI; the field of AI that enables people to create new content, including audio, code, images, text, simulations, and videos from text, known as prompts, you, or anyone, put in.
+You’d be forgiven for thinking that AI is the second coming right now with the slew of smart cookies waxing lyrical about the potential dangers of AI, or more specifically, generative AI; the field of AI that enables people to create new content, including audio, code, images, text, simulations, and videos from text, known as prompts, you, or anyone, put in.

 I say specifically, because generative AI is just the tip of a very large iceberg.
 Whereas usually, the danger is underneath, the danger is pretty clear for all to see, but often the opportunities get lost or little play in the media.
 There is often only a binary position being offered, and the reality is much more complex.
 Generative AI will disrupt a lot of jobs, yes, but it’ll also create new jobs and empower people to learn new skills too.